Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

-Flower planting near Concord’s wetlands and water resources is governed by the Massachusetts Wetlands Protection Act (M.G.L. c.
-131, § 40), which establishes 25–50 foot buffer zones around sensitive areas.
-Any work within these zones requires a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit from the Concord Conservation Commission.
-Erosion control measures such as silt fencing, straw bales, and mulching are mandatory to prevent sediment runoff.
-Coordination with the MA Division of Fisheries & Wildlife is required if rare species habitats are present, and no work should occur during bird nesting season (March 15–August 31) in sensitive areas.
-For permitting and compliance guidance, contact: Concord Natural Resources Commission
+Flower planting near Concord’s wetlands and water resources is regulated under the Wetlands Protection Act (M.G.L. c.
+131, § 40).
+Activities within 25–50 ft buffer zones require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) if within jurisdiction.
+Erosion control measures—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
+Coordination with the MA Division of Fisheries & Wildlife is required for rare species protection, and no work is permitted during bird nesting season (March 15–August 31) in sensitive areas.
+For permitting and compliance, contact:

-141 Keyes Road, Concord, IL 01742
+141 Keyes Road, Concord, MA 01742

 Phone: (978) 318-3285